punchagan/expense-tracker/README.md

 ### Ideas to be implemented

-- Automatically add categories for similar transactions
+- Automatically add or suggest categories for transactions based on history and some NLP/ML on the details available for a transaction.